aditya30394/SOLID-OOPs-principles/OCP.md

 }
 ```

-However, doing this breaks OCP principle.
-We should refactor this:
+However, this violates the OCP because we are modifying the existing class to accommodate the new requirement.
+Instead, we should follow the principle by extending the functionality without modifying the existing code.
+Here's an alternative approach:

 ```
 interface InvoicePersistence {